ANTENATAL OBSTETRIC FACTORS

 Breastmilk is extremely important for preterm babies.
 Many mothers who planned to formula feed are motivated to provide expressed milk in the context of prematurity.
 The ability to provide breastmilk is often empowering and a source of pride, but the demands of expressing place a high burden physically and emotionally and concern over milk supply is very common.
 See separate pages for how to maximise the likelihood of success on the neonatal unit and for late preterm babies.
 Antenatal education for mothers at high risk of preterm birth should focus on the importance of breastmilk, the potential challenges and how to mitigate these, particularly the need for urgent first expression after birth (within 2 hours).

 Pre-eclampsia may be associated with preterm birth.
 The mother may be taking antihypertensive medication, but this is not a contraindication to breastfeeding.
 Individual medicines can be checked using expert sources of information on medication in lactation.
 There is little evidence on whether pre-eclampsia negatively affects breastfeeding when preterm birth, caesarean section and postnatal need for intensive care is accounted for.
-A randomised trial of antenatal colostrum harvesting in pre-eclampsia is ongoing and this may offer benefit when started at 37 weeks.
+A randomised trial of antenatal colostrum harvesting in pre-eclampsia is ongoing and this may offer benefit when started at 37 weeks, with mothers reporting satisfaction.

 Beta blockers in the third trimester are associated with neonatal hypoglycaemia so in most hospitals these babies will be managed on a 'risk of hypoglycaemia' pathway - mothers should receive education antenatally on maximising breastfeeding success for these babies.